oncra/oncra.github.io/README.md

 ### To Do List
 - Handle KML polygon longitude at around 180, due to map wrapping at lon 180 (or -180)
-- add short explanation and reference to the ESA dataset, see email